NachoExg/NachoExg/README.md

-- 👋 Yo!
+Yo!
 I’m @NachoExg
-- 👀 I’m interested in 3D printing, Network Security, and lots of other weird projects.
+I do lots of weird projects, coding, 3D printing, pen testing, and lots of other strange things.
-- 🌱 I’m currently learning Blender, C++, and lots of Linux Tools.
-- 📫 You can reach me on Discord @NachoEXG
+You can reach me on Discord @NachoEXG

 <!---
 NachoExg/NachoExg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.